Making a caesarean negligence claim

 There are several reasons why a mother may request an elective caesarean, including:

-- Mother having a low-laying placenta, which covers their cervix and will stop baby from being able to get out.
+- Mother having a low-laying placenta, which covers their cervix and will stop the baby from being able to get out.

 - Mother having health issues, which means that a caesarean will be the safer option.